-The students in grades 1-8 are tested each year with standardized achievement and mental ability tests.
-This is done with a testing program called MAP Testing.
+The students in grades 1-8 are tested each year using standardized achievement assessment called MAP Testing.
 This standardized test will be taken at three different times throughout the school year to evaluate student progress.
 A report will be given to each parent.
-During the summer the faculty will study the results which are used to aid in setting up programs and determining needs for the coming school year.
+The faculty will study the results which are used to aid in setting up programs and determining needs for our students.